zitadel/zitadel/docs/docs/guides/integrate/identity-providers/google.md

 To test the setup use incognito mode and browse to your login page.
 If you succeeded you should see a new button which should redirect you to your GitHub.

+Per default the login of your instance will be shown, read the following section on how to trigger it for a specific organization: [Organization Scope](./general#trigger-configuration-on-the-login-for-a-specific-organization)

 ![GitHub Button](/img/guides/zitadel_login_github.png)

 ![GitHub Login](/img/guides/google_login.png)